 In 2012, Vero’s co-founders emerged from the Startmate accelerator program with a fresh idea for a sophisticated customer messaging platform.
 After noticing a gap between the high-end and low-end email marketing platforms the pair got busy building a mid-market alternative to help businesses capture and capitalize on customer activity.

-After eight+years of building Workflows from the ground up, it was time to realign our thinking and consider how to add value for another eight years: as a product, team, and business.
+After eight+ years of building Vero from the ground up, it was time to realign our thinking and consider how to add value for another eight years: as a product, team, and business.

 We hinged our discovery around three key questions: